gowhale/go-circuit-diagram/README.md

 ## Summary

 So far I the main prog creates a a PNG of an LED which you can find in the images folder.

+It also creates a board with multiple LED's painted onto it which you can find in the images folder.

 ## Actions created by this template: